 Additionally, a weakened serratus anterior leads to lower stability for the scapula; the scapular then loses its anchor and protrudes like a wing.

-What’s behind a weak serratus anterior?
+What’s behind a weak Serratus Anterior Muscle?

 Alleviating the pain

-Therefore, a series of progressive exercises is usually prescribed, starting with a wall push-up that gradually requires bearing weight in a four-point kneeling position.
+Therefore, a series of progressive exercises are usually prescribed to overcome scapula winging, starting with a wall push-up that gradually requires bearing weight in a four-point kneeling position.

 - Fiddian, N. J., & King, R. J. (1984).
 The winged scapula.
 Clinical orthopaedics and related research, 185, 228-236.